Symptoms and testing

 You should let your line manager know the outcome of any test and confirm any close work contacts with them.
 Only if you test negative and you no longer have symptoms will you be able to return to the workplace before the end of the self-isolation period.

 Test results and actions

-1. Negative test result – return to study and/or work if you feel ok to do so.
+- A negative test result – return to study and/or work if you feel ok to do so

 Booking a COVID-19 test

-If you are experiencing symptoms of COVID-19, you can book a test quickly and easily at the University’s COVID test centre on the University of Liverpool campus.
+If you are experiencing symptoms of COVID-19, you can book a test quickly and easily at the University’s COVID test centre on the University of Liverpool campus or via the NHS.